Dean Heil: High school career

 At St. Edward High School in Lakewood, Ohio, he was a four-time OHSAA champion at four different weight classes while wrestling for Greg Urbas.
 He was also the 2011 champion at the Walsh Ironman.

 College career

 2015 season

-In 2015, Heil was an All-American (top 8 finish) by virtue of finishing fourth at the 2015 NCAA Division I Wrestling Championships.
+In 2015, Heil was an All-American, finishing fourth at the 2015 NCAA Division I Wrestling Championships.

 2016 season

 He won an individual title at the 2016 NCAA Division I Wrestling Championships and lost only once during that season.
-He defeated University of Wyoming's Bryce Meredith by a score of 3-2 in the finals.
-At the 2016 championships, he was the number 1 seed.
+He defeated University of Wyoming's Bryce Meredith 3-2 in the final.
+At the 2016 championships, he was the top seed.

 2017 season

 Heil defended his title at the 2017 NCAA Division I Wrestling Championships, capping an undefeated season.
-He defeated University of Virginia's George DiCamillo 6-3 in the finals.
+He defeated Virginia's George DiCamillo 6-3 in the final.

 2018 season

-Heil lost in the quarterfinals to eventual champion Yianni Diakomihalis of Cornell (who would go on to be the fifth four time NCAA champion) then lost his next match, finishing outside of All-American honors.
+Heil lost in the quarterfinals to eventual champion Yianni Diakomihalis of Cornell (who eventually became the fifth four-time NCAA champion) then lost his next match, finishing outside of All-American honors.